 For inertial sensors, bias is catastrophic because of dead-reckoning integration.
 When a standard 5-state EKF receives a biased acceleration signal while the robot is actually stationary, it is forced to interpret the error as motion:

-In this simulation, we also introduce Gyroscope Bias ($b_\omega$).
+In the next simulation, we also introduce Gyroscope Bias ($b_\omega$).
 While it might seem less dangerous than an accelerometer error because it only affects the angle, its downstream impact is arguably worse:

 While we do not model Magnetometer bias in our current simulations, it is a significant factor in real-world robotics (often called Hard-Iron Distortion).
 In professional applications, it is handled in one of two ways: